 The reason for this is that both the chord C major and the key C major have no sharps or flats in either position, or in the scale.
 Thisallows even beginner players to make coherent and beautiful melodies with their instrument, even using only the first finger, third finger, and the fifth finger.

 How do you play a G major chord on piano?

 The most common way for G major to be played is by using the root position, using three fingers.

 First, place the thumb of the right hand on the lowest note, the root note, G, then your middle finger on the note B, then the pinky finger of the right hand on the note D. These notes when played simultaneously make up the notes in the chord called G major.
 This chord also appears in the key of C major, and the key of D major.

 The notes in a G major chord are G, B, and D. They are split by thirds, which creates a simple hand shape for the chord G major.
 The scale associated with this chord can be learned at a later date, and because of the amount of notes that we have in music, we actually find the chord G major in three different keys, so don’t worry about exactly what scale you are playing or what key you are in.

 Start playing the notes in a G major chord, and as your technique grows, you can add more complexity.

 G major chord triad

-Because the notes in the G major chord on piano only contain three tones, we call it a triad.
-The three notes are being played in this chord, it is often called a triad.
-This is also because the notes of the chord are spelled in alphabetical thirds, this means that we use every other letter, and that the notes are going to be separated by a major or minor third.
-This is always true for chords in root position, but not always true for chords when they are being played in inversions.
-An inversion is when we take a similar chord shape and we turn it.
+Because the notes in the G major chord on piano only contain three tones (notes), we call it a triad.
+This is also easy to remember, as the notes of the chord are spelled in alphabetical thirds, this means that we use every other letter of the alphabet, and that the notes are going to be separated by a major or minor third.
+This is always true for chords in root position, but not always true for chords when they are being played in inversions and variations.